rdiff-backup/rdiff-backup/docs/CODING.md

   few reasons to use asserts).
 * Any conversion between strings and bytes happens with `os.fsencode/fsdecode`.
 * Messages are to be expressed in strings (log, errors, etc).

+## DOCSTRINGS

+* docstrings are quoted with three double quotes (see above).
+* each triple quotes are alone on their line (this is a deviation from some recommendations) so that it is readable.
+* each docstring starts with a single line summarizing the purpose of the object.
+* further descriptions are written after a blank line.

+## IMPORT

+* import in such a way that a single module name remains but not the packages from its hierarchy.
+This means to avoid using imported functions, classes and variables without module's name in front.
+For example `from package import module` or `import module`, but _neither_ `import package.module` _nor_ `from module import func_or_var_or_class`.
+* acceptable exceptions are standard modules (e.g. `os.path`) or where the purpose of the import is to wrap the variable/function/class and do as if it would belong to the importing module.